plsuwu/plsuwu/src/docs/writeups/lockpick.md

 ### Task 6

-We find the IP address for Karylin O'Hederscoll in `sales_forecast.xlsx` - This is unfortunately *not* a quick `ctrl+f` as Office files store their content as binary data
+We find the IP address for Karylin O'Hederscoll in `sales_forecast.xlsx` - this is unfortunately *not* a quick `ctrl+f` as Office files store their content in what is essentially a compressed zip archive (note the magic bytes `PK..`):

 ![Untitled](/img/lockpick_img/Untitled%207.png)

-It’s always hand to have Office around for malware stuff, so I download & install Office, to get Karylin’s IP with a simple `ctrl+f`:
+It’s always handy to have Office around for malware analysis, so I wind up downloading & installing MS365 - allowing me to (get this) find Karylin’s IP with `ctrl+f`:

 ![Untitled](/img/lockpick_img/Untitled%208.png)

 ### Task 7

-To find the extensions targeted by the binary, we can jump back to IDA where there is a list of target file formats in the `process_directory` function - we can see that 24bes isn’t looking to target `.ppt` files:
+The extensions targeted by the binary require us to jump back into IDA - there's a section of contiguous memory that stores a sequence of strings (I think the kids call this an "array") - these are very clearly file extensions - the binary calls these as part of the `process_directory` function, and we can see that 24bes isn’t looking to target `.ppt` files:

 ![Untitled](/img/lockpick_img/Untitled%209.png)

 ### Task 8, 9, and 10

-And finally, we `md5sum` the requested decrypted files (task 8 is `applications.sql`, 9 is `firebase_bkup.json`, and 10 is `complaints.csv`) to get the hashes:
+And finally, we can just run `md5sum` the requested decrypted files (Task 8 is `applications.sql`, 9 is `firebase_bkup.json`, and 10 is `complaints.csv`) to get the hashes for the final three tasks:

 ![Untitled](/img/lockpick_img/Untitled%2010.png)